-Over the last weekend, I had the opportunity to catch up with my one of my school friend and his beautiful family.
+Over the last weekend, I had the opportunity to catch up with one of my school friends and his beautiful family.
 It is a delight to meet old friends and incredible to realize how far each of us has come since those school days in Nepal.
 We decided to go explore Wilsons Prom – Melbourne’s prime hiking and camping destination.
-So on today’s blog, I will cover things to do in Wilsons Prom.
+So in today’s blog, I will cover things to do at Wilson’s Prom.

 Do you know how the name Wilsons prom came about?